almlab/info/comp-resources/aws/common-standards/README.md

 [This repository](https://github.com/almlab/info) will hopefully serve as the central hub for all Alm lab-related resources.
 If something is missing, please add it!

-If you have a specific question and don't want to spam the whole almlab@mit.edu list, you can email alm-comp@mit.edu.
+If you have a specific question and don't want to spam the whole almlab email list list, you can email alm-comp[at]mit[dot]edu.

 Finally, please try to label your data and work in a way that other humans can understand.
 This will help current and future Almstars who may need to look at